DjayIT/DjayIT/README.md

 # Welcome to My Portfolio

 Hello!
-I'm a passionate developer who loves building creative projects and writing about my journey in tech.
-Below you'll find links to some of my favorite projects, code repositories, and detailed write-ups.
+I'm a passionate developer who loves building creative projects and sharing my journey in tech.
+Below you'll find links to some of my favorite projects, code repositories, write-ups, certifications, and social media profiles.

 ---